chilpikdev/docker-laravel/README.md

 # How to use
-- clone repository
+- clone the repository
-- changed project path
+- change project path
 - run docker & use for your need

 # Stack